eagle-io/docs/source/topics/views/list/index.rst

     QUEUED
         The Source is queued for communication.
     CONNECTING
-        Eagle.io is currently attempting to connect to the Source.
+        Attempting to connect to the Source.
     CONTROLLING
         Control operations are being performed on the connected Source.
     DOWNLOADING